Hidden Pose - Guptasana

 Step 7

-You can remain in this pose for around one minute or till the time you are meditating or in pranayama practice.
+You can maintain this pose for approximately one minute or for the duration of your meditation or pranayama practice.

 Step 8